LanNguyen135/VBA_Project/README.md

 Contributor: Lan "Alice" Nguyen

 This is a self learning documentation
-1/29 VBA Buttons, Select, Offset, Resize
+- 1/29 VBA Buttons, Select, Offset, Resize
-1/30 Variable, Add/Subtrac/Multiply/Divide
+- 1/30 Variable, Add/Subtrac/Multiply/Divide
+- 1/31 Conditional: If, Case, With